masudaK/constants_manager/README.md

 ## Misc
 There is the similar library which called "[constants](https://pypi.python.org/pypi/constants)".
-The differences is that using default key if you set the constants not existed, this means that "constants" raises error, but "constants manager" do not raise error.
-It returns default value.
+The differences is that "constants_manager" is case-sensitivity.
+It distinguish on case of key.

 ## Contribute